 GBCA was born out of a series of conversations between 1998 and 2001, when the cultural community identified a need for a more unified and connected arts and cultural sector.
 In December 2001, founder Nancy Haragan incorporated Greater Baltimore Cultural Alliance.
-Nancy Haragan stepped down as director in December 2009.
-J. Buck Jabaily served as executive director from January 2010 to January 2012, when he was succeeded by Jeannie L. Howe.
+Nancy Haragan stepped down as Executive Director in December 2009.
+J. Buck Jabaily served as Executive Director from January 2010 to January 2012, when he was succeeded by Jeannie L. Howe.

 Since its launch, GBCA has served as both a catalyst and an incubator for various programs and initiatives in the region.
 GBCA promotes within and for the cultural community with BaltimoreFunGuide.com, Weekly FunSaver Emails, JobsPlus, and our weekly community newsletter (sign up here).
 GBCA has sponsored and co-sponsored symposia and the annual Mayor’s Town Hall Meeting, and offered a number of community convenings.
 GBCA has helped coordinate sector-wide participation in ambitious citywide festivals, such as VIVAT!
 (2003), Tour de Clay (2005), Free Fall Baltimore (2006, 2007, 2008), and The Maps Festival (2008), and completed several important sector-wide studies, including a Collaborative Arts Marketing Study.
 Other significant initiatives were GBCA serving as licensee for the Maryland Cultural Data Project (2007-2011), hosting RadarRedux.com (2008-2011), the Wealth Analysis (2007), and since 2008, our ongoing administration of the Baker Artists Awards on behalf of the William G. Baker, Jr. Memorial Fund.
 For more on current GBCA programs, click here.